Uncrewed Aircraft Systems Design and Integration

 My K-State Story

-“I’ve gained an understanding and appreciation of the incredible technologies on board an unmanned aircraft system.
+“I’ve gained an understanding and appreciation of the incredible technologies on board an uncrewed aircraft system.
 I have learned mechanical, computer and electrical skills that are essential to work with other engineers in the industry and to understand the basic functions and components of each aircraft.” –Kendy Edmonds, student